aws-samples/aws-iot-core-lorawan/README.md

 - [How to analyse LoRaWAN payloads with Amazon Timestream and visualize them with Grafana](timestream)

     You can use "AWS IoT Core for LoRaWAN" to ingest time series data from your LoRaWAN devices into Amazon Timestream.
 After that you can visualize your data in Grafana using a [Grafana timestream plugin](https://grafana.com/grafana/plugins/grafana-timestream-datasource/installation).
-This repository how to build a sample solution for storing your times eries data and visualizing them.
+This repository how to build a sample solution for storing your times series data and visualizing them.

 - [Sample soil moisture alarming application based on AWS IoT Core, AWS IoT Events and Amazon SNS ](soilmoisture_alarming)
     Detecting events based on telemetry data from connected devices is a common use case in IoT across many industries.
 This repository contains a sample for integrating AWS IoT Events with LoRaWAN for IoT Core.
 You can learn how to translate telemetry values from a LoRaWAN device into events and notify users about these events using E-Mail and SMS.